cooscoos/Hoive/README.md

 ### Client

-- Teams are totally jank.
-Need the server to assign team on chatsess and then tell each client what their team is.
-- Can then start fixing mossies
-- Going quite well but the colours mismatch about half of the time..
+- Time to have a good tidy up of the chatsess and think about how to consolidate its behaviour with that of a local client.

 - start writing websocket client, make user choose a name / register it before joining main
 - Figure out how to turn (features on in submodules)[https://doc.rust-lang.org/cargo/reference/features.html]
 - write some tests